". . . we've told Marge you attend St. Brutus's Secure Center for Incurably Criminal Boys."

 Calendar and Dates

-We are given no hint of the days of the week, so we'll go with supplying Y13 with the dates from the actual calendar of the summer of 1993.
+We are given no hint of the days of the week, so we'll go with supplying this year with the dates from the actual calendar of the summer of 1993.

-See also Timeline of Dudley Dursley, which received a lot of information thanks to this chapter.
+See also Dudley Dursley, which received a lot of information thanks to this chapter.

 at lunch, Marge's wineglass explodes